Azure/portaldocs/portal-sdk/generated/top-extensions-architecture.md

 public onClick() {
     const { container, parameters } = this.context;

-    container.openBlade(new WebsiteDetailsBladeReference({
+    container.openBlade(BladeReferences.forBlade("WebsiteDetailsBlade").createReference({
-        resourceId: parameters.resourceId
+        parameters: { resourceId: parameters.resourceId },
     }));
 }
 ```

 There are two important concepts regarding navigation that are demonstrated here.
 First, in-Portal navigation is accomplished by using an FX TypeScript API available to UI-extension-authored Blades and Parts instead of by using URL.
-Second, the API requires the following uses of a code-generated BladeReference.
+Second, the API requires the following uses of a code-generated Blade reference types.

 * To identify the target Blade in question

 * To provide a compiler-verified API for the Blade's parameters

-For every Blade and Part developed in a UI extension, Ibiza tooling will code-generate a corresponding `BladeReference` or `PartReference` that can be utilized with FX APIs to open a Blade and to pin a Part respectively, as in the following example.
+For every Blade and Part developed in a UI extension, Ibiza tooling will code-generate a corresponding `BladeReferenceTypes.d.ts` or `PartReferenceTypes.d.ts` files that can be utilized with FX APIs to open a Blade and to pin a Part respectively, as in the following example.

 ```
 import * as PartPinner from "Fx/Pinner";
+import { PartReferences } from "Fx/Composition";

 public onPinButtonClick() {
     const { parameters } = this.context;

     PartPinner.pin([
-        new WebsitePartReference({
+        PartReferences.forPart("WebsitePart").createReference({
-            resourceId: parameters.resourceId
+            parameters: { resourceId: parameters.resourceId },
         })
     ]);
 }
 ```

 These APIs and associated code-generation are critical to integrating UI and UX across Azure services.
-The same `BladeReference` and `PartReference` classes useful to extension "A" for navigating among its Blades/Parts can be employed by extension "B" to link to Blades from "A".
+Similar Blade and Part reference types useful to extension "A" for navigating among its Blades/Parts can be employed by extension "B" to link to Blades from "A".
 All that is necessary is for extension "A" to redistribute a code package containing the following.

 * A [PDE](portalfx-extensions-glossary-architecture.md) file emitted as part of extension "A"'s build